House OKs debt and funding plan, inviting clash with GOP

 While suspending the debt ceiling allows the government to meet financial obligations already incurred, Republicans argued it would also facilitate a spending binge in the months ahead.

-“I will not support signing a blank check as this majority is advancing the most reckless expansion of government in generations," said Rep. Dan Meuser, R-Pa.
+“I will not support signing a blank check as this majority is advancing the most reckless expansion of government in generations," said Rep. Dan Meuser, R-Pa., during the debate.

-Backed by the White House, Democratic congressional leaders pushed ahead at a time of great uncertainty in Congress.
-Democrats are also trying to gather support for President Joe Biden’s broad “build back better” agenda, which would have a price tag of up to $3.5 trillion over 10 years.

-Senate Republican leader Mitch McConnell said he was not about to help pay off past debts when Biden was about to pile on more.
-He said since Democrats control the White House and Congress, it's their problem to find the votes.
+Senate Republican leader Mitch McConnell said since Democrats control the White House and Congress, it's their problem to find the votes — even though he had relied on bipartisan cooperation to approve the debt limits when Republicans were in charge.

 “The debt ceiling will be raised as it always should be, but it will be raised by the Democrats,” McConnell said.